 Advanced active listening and communications capacity.

-Ability to work autonomously while engaging your willing team at the right time.
+A demonstrated ability to work autonomously while engaging your willing team at the right time.

 Experience working closely with philanthropy and understanding of and familiarity with the community of foundations working to address climate change, advance resilience, or pursue sustainability goals.